-[§] Please see the Texas Instruments document, PowerPAD Thermally Enhanced Package Application Report (literature number SLMA002), for more information on the PowerPAD package.
-The thermal data was measured on a PCB layout based on the information in the section entitled Texas Instruments Recommended Board for PowerPAD on page 33 of the before mentioned document.
+¶Please see the Texas Instruments document, PowerPAD Thermally Enhanced Package Application Report (SLMA002), for more information on the PowerPAD package.
+The thermal data was measured on a PCB layout based on the information in the section entitled Texas Instruments Recommended Board for PowerPAD on page 33 of that document.